 Another important task to work on before kicking off your implementation is locating all your people-related data.

 What specific data needs to be on the new system?
 Does it need to be cleaned up?
 Converted?
-Are there codes, code descriptions, or employee data that needs to be updated?
+Are there codes, code descriptions, or employee data that need to be updated?
 Do you have data that you want to label differently for clarity or consistency?
 Cleaning up your data now will create greater efficiency once you move into your implementation.
 You won’t regret being proactive.

 This is also the time to determine who on your team will be responsible for organizing and extracting your people data into your new HCM solution.
 This role is not one to take lightly, your data is valuable – you want to be sure any data conversion, clean-up, or populating is in capable hands.